-The agency's primary geospatial (GIS) planner provides supervision and technical support for agency projects including: regional projects for technological innovation, mapping of transportation services; environmental justice, grant implementation support; and coordination of interoperability of the region with municipal geospatial databases.
+The agency's primary geospatial (GIS) planner provides supervision and technical support for agency projects including: regional projects for technological innovation, mapping of transportation services; demographic data, grant implementation support; and coordination of interoperability of the region with municipal geospatial databases.
+The GIS Planner also supports the agency's technology needs for a variety of planning projects.